taejs/book-exploring-async-basics/src/8_9_infrastructure.md

 > From the documentation we can read _"In theory, a binary search tree (BST) is the optimal choice for a sorted map, as a perfectly balanced BST performs the theoretical minimum amount of comparisons necessary to find an element (log2n)."_
 > Now, this isn't a Binary Tree but a BTree.
 While a BST allocates one node for each value, a BTree allocates
 > a small `Vec` of values for each node.
 Modern computers reads much more data than we normally ask for
-> into its caches, and thats one reason they love contagious parts of memory.
+> into its caches, and thats one reason they love contiguous parts of memory.
 A BTree will result in
 > a more optimal "cache efficiency" which often trumps the gains of the theoretically more optimal
 > algorithm in a true BST.
 >